- Target Muscle Group

 - Put the tension on your bicep by slightly bending your hanging arm.
 This is the starting position for the exercise.

-- Keeping your elbow fixed, slowly curl the dumbbell up as far as possible.
+- With your elbow fixed, slowly curl the dumbbell up as far as possible.

-- Squeeze the bicep, and then slowly lower the dumbbell back to the starting position.
+- Squeeze the bicep and slowly lower the dumbbell back to the starting position.